Furnace Repair Checklist

 - Insert the new filter with the arrow motioning toward the heating system to keep damage from happening.

-Flat filters should be replaced every month, while pleated filters should be used for about three months.
-You could also buy a washable filter that will work for about 10 years.
+Flat filters should be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you could have to put in a new filter more often.

 To make changing your filter go more quickly down the line, write with a permanent pen on your heater housing or ductwork to list the airflow direction and filter size.